MyEtherWallet/knowledge-base/source/_posts/en/mewwallet/mewwallet-private-key.md

 <br>

 It's always considered the best practice to keep your private key off the internet.
-There are rare cases where a private key is necessary to perform a specific task, like to import your wallet to MetaMask, but most of the time the compromising nature of exposing your key doesn't make the task worth it.
+There are rare cases where a private key is necessary to perform a specific task, like to claim tokens from a specific wallet, but most of the time the compromising nature of exposing your key doesn't make the task worth it.

 [security]: /@@@@@@/mewwallet/mewwallet-security/